 Preparing for a behavioral interview

 Once you've scored an interview, ask who you'll be meeting with and what style of interview they'll be conducting.
 If they mention either behavioral or situational interview, you know where you need to focus.
-You'll want to practice answering a variety of situational interview questions.
+You'll want to practice answering a variety of situational questions.

 To get you started, here are a few sample behavioral interview questions: